danawoodman/Google-Sketchup-Cutlister-Plugin/README.markdown

 Once your models is setup, you can begin to cut list.

-Once you have the [Cutlister][] popup menu open, set your options
+Once you have the [Cutlister][] popup menu open, set your options and then click "Export" to generate your cut list.

+You can choose the **Format** of the export, which will output the cut list into different formats.
+Currently there are there choices:

+* **Web Page** -- Opens a web browser window for printing.
+* **CSV** -- Creates a `.csv` file in the same directory as your drawing, which you can then use in Excel or another similar program.
+* **Label** -- Which opens a web browser window for printing labels for your parts.
+Note that you must select the *List Type* "Label (Avery 5366)" for this to work right (or create your own label List Type).

+Next, you can select the **List Type** you want to export which controls how the data is structured in the cut list:

+* **Batched** -- Outputs a cut list of the parts grouped first by *Sheet Goods*/*Solid Stock*/*Hardware*, then within those sections it is grouped by *Material*, then finally by the *Thickness*.
+This is generally used for batched cutting of parts for cabinets.
+* **Individual** -- Outputs the the cut list based on the *Cabinet Name* (aka the Sub Assembly).
+This is generally used when assembling cabinets.
+* **Full** -- This exports everything, ungrouped.
+This is rarely used but provided in case you just want all the parts in one big list.
+* **Label (Avery 5366)** -- Outputs parts onto sticky labels (that fit on an Avery 5366 template sheet).
+Note that you must select the *Label* format from the "Formats" select box for this to work.

+You can choose to **Show** only *Sheet Goods*, *Solid Stock*, *Hardware* or any combination of them.

+The **Sheet Goods** list is a comma separated list of material names that match materials in your model.
+If the material name is in this list, it will be grouped as a *Sheet Good* part.
+The field is case-insensitive, meaning if you input "mdf", it would match any material in your model named "mdf", "MDF", "mDf", or any combination of capital letters.
+This field also allows you to have materials that contain spaces (e.g. "Shop Ply", "Pre-finish Maple", etc...).

+The **Solid Stock** list is the same as the *Sheet Goods* list above, but it instead labels parts as *Solid Stock*.
+The same rules apply for items in the list.

 ## Extending [Cutlister][]

 [Cutlister][] is designed to be extensible.
-This means that you can create new output formats and cut list layouts based on your needs.
+This means that you can create new renderers, output formats and cut lists based on your needs.

 If you wanted to export an XML file, for example, you could create a sub-class of the `Renderer`class (which is found in `renderers.rb`)  to construct your XML file and then create a sub-class of the `Cutlist` class (in `cutlist.rb`) to format the cut list output to work with XML.

-Once you sub-class `Renderer` or `Cutlist`, your custom renderer/cutlist will show up in the popup menu
+Once you sub-class `Renderer` or `Cutlist`, your custom renderer/cutlist will show up in the "Format" and "List Type" select boxes in the UI (once you restart SketchUp).

-See the file `extensions` folder for an example of how to do this.
+See the file `Cutlister/extensions/` folder for an example of how to do this.

 ## Credits